Get Authorization and You Get to Work

 Curricular Practical Training (CPT)

 This is employment that is directly related and integral to your degree curriculum.
 You’re eligible after you’ve been enrolled at least one academic year.
-Your international student advisor can help you get the authorizations you need.
+CPT is for students that are pursing a program that requires a mandatory internship/practicum in order to complete their program of study.

-We hope this situation never comes up, but say you’ve been enrolled at San Jac for at least a year and you suddenly find that you’re facing economic hardships beyond your control and you need to get a job.
-Don’t worry.
+We hope this situation never comes up, but say you’ve been enrolled at San Jacinto College for at least a year and you suddenly find that you’re facing economic hardships beyond your control and you need to get a job.
 The U.S. Citizenship and Immigration Service makes special provisions to help you.
-Your international student advisor can help you get authorization.
+Your international educational planner/counselor can help you with the application process.